ramonabar/unix_terminal_commands/README.md

  ## **history**
- *Shows the commands that we have used*
+ *Shows the commands that you have used*

     Usage:
     Use *history* command to view the commands you have used.